 1. Tom, Travel Tom Tom

-Meet Tom Grond, who’s biggest passion is travelling.
+Meet Tom Grond, whose biggest passion is travelling.
 In 2008 he spent a whole year travelling around the world and visited 24 countries including Bali.
 If you’d like to discover more about Tom’s journey, follow him on Twitter and Instagram.

 Travel Tip: Most people stick around the South of Bali, but up North is where you will find the real beauty of the island.
 The green hills, the endless rice fields, the deserted roads, the traditional villages, waterfalls and lakes are incredible to visit.
 Make sure to travel to this part of the island and not just go there on a day trip.